-The region was first visited by Europeans in 1798.
-The exploratory party of John Wilson and John Price reached Towrang.
+The region was first visited by Europeans in 1798 when the exploratory party of John Wilson and John Price reached Towrang.
 In 1820 Joseph Wild travelled south of the Cookbundoon Range to find a large lake - Lake George.
-From hills to the north-east of Lake George Wild saw "the fires of the natives who appeared numerous" indicating the presence of aboriginal people in the area.
+From hills to the north-east of Lake George Wild saw "the fires of the natives who appeared numerous" indicating the presence of Aboriginal people in the area.

 Diseases introduced by Europeans had a disastrous effect on the Aboriginal population.
-In 1845 Francis Murphy of Bungonia reported that the formerly numerous Aboriginal population had declined to an estimated 20-100 individuals.
-In 1848 the bench of Magistrates estimated that the local Aboriginal population consisted of only 25 people.
+In 1845 Francis Murphy of Bungonia reported that the formerly numerous members of local Aboriginal groups had declined considerably.
+There is a continuation of Aboriginal presence, culture, and society in the region following European settlement leading to the current day.